koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 # Foreword

-For some reason, statistics always seemed somewhat disjoint from the rest of math, more akin to a bunch of tools than a rigorous, carefully-constructed framework.
+For some reason, statistics always seemed somewhat disjoint from the rest of math, more akin to a bunch of tools than a rigorous, carefully constructed framework.
 I am here to atone for my foolishness.

 This academic term started with a jolt - I quickly realized that I was missing quite a few prerequisites for the Bayesian Statistics course in which I had enrolled, and that good ol' AP Stats wasn't gonna cut it.
 I threw myself at _All of Statistics_, doing a good number of exercises, dissolving confusion wherever I could find it, and making sure I could turn each concept around and make sense of it from multiple perspectives.